Supreeth095/DataViz2/README.md

 Attributes and their marks and channels are:

-1.Cost to Society( Derived from Amount attribute):
+1.Cost to Society(Derived from Amount attribute):

 Type:Quantitative

 Mark: Point

-Channel: Position (Vertical) + Size
+Channel: Position (Vertical)